Lost Planet 2: Episode 6: Meltdown

 The Ex-NEVEC team sent to space successfully make it to the NEOS space station.
-In addition to the Orbital Cannon, they discover advanced VSs that have GPS integration & advanced melee combat.
-With “some connections in NEVEC”, Ex-NEVEC’s commander ensures that the team can trust Task Force First Descent as they arrive to assist with Ex-NEVEC’s plan.
+In addition to the Orbital Cannon, they discover advanced VSs that have GPS integration and advanced melee combat.
+With "some connections in NEVEC", Ex-NEVEC's commander ensures that the team can trust Task Force First Descent as they arrive to assist with Ex-NEVEC's plan.
 While the Ex-NEVEC team escapes with the GPSs via the VSs, Task Force First Descent stays behind to operate the Orbital Cannon.
 En route back to E.D.N.
-III’s surface, the Ex-NEVEC commander broadcasts a message through NEOS to all factions on the planet, calling for a planet-wide alliance to come together & take down the Over-G.
+III's surface, the Ex-NEVEC commander broadcasts a message through NEOS to all factions on the planet, calling for a planet-wide alliance to come together and take down the Over-G.

 On arrival in E.D.N.
-III, the team is attacked by all kinds of Akrid & are then ambushed by multiple Undeep Cat-G Akrids.
-With help from the Waysiders’ Railway Gun, the Vagabundos’ Battleship, & from people of all the other factions, the Ex-NEVEC team fights their way to the Over-G’s lair & plants the GPSs on it.
-Task Force First Descent fires the cannon but the Over-G survives & comes back stronger.
+III, the team is attacked by all kinds of Akrid and are then ambushed by multiple Undeep Cat-G Akrids.
+With help from the Waysiders' Railway Gun, the Vagabundos' Battleship, and from people of all the other factions, the Ex-NEVEC team fights their way to the Over-G's lair and plants the GPSs on it.
+Task Force First Descent fires the cannon but the Over-G survives and comes back stronger.

-In a last ditch effort, Task Force First Descent sends NEOS with the Orbital Cannon to physically strike the Over-G; killing it, sacrificing themselves & destroying NEOS in the process.
-All the factions come together to help each other watch the sun rise, as some sections of NEOS’ destruction have impacted the surface, including the T-ENG enriched-ocean.
-A lone Trillid Akrid is seen flying towards the sun alongside a Chopper VS, but it appears colorful, pure, and it doesn’t harm the people onboard.
+In a last ditch effort, Task Force First Descent sends NEOS with the Orbital Cannon to physically strike the Over-G; killing it, sacrificing themselves and destroying NEOS in the process.
+All the factions come together to help each other watch the sun rise, as some sections of NEOS' destruction have impacted the surface, including the T-ENG enriched-ocean.
+A lone Trillid Akrid is seen flying towards the sun alongside a Chopper VS, but it appears colorful, pure, and it does not harm the people on board.
 All factions now are at peace with each other, working together to live to fight another day.